dylkot/cNMF/README.md

 - Use cnmf_obj.load_results(K=_, density_threshold=_) to obtain usage, spectra_scores, spectra_tpm, and top_genes matrices
 - cnmf_obj.combine() now has a skip_missing_files=True/False option to skip incomplete factorize iterations
 - GEPs are now ordered by maximum total usage
+- Now detects and errors when 0 counts of HVGs with interpretable error message

 ### New in version 1.3
 - Installation via pip